Get insider access

 2. Best Upper Mid-Range Headset For PS5

-The best headset for PS5 in the upper mid-range price is the Logitech G PRO X 2 LIGHTSPEED Wireless.
-These headphones are an updated version of the Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset and offer a better build quality, with more range of motion for the earcups.
-They offer low latency, a comfortable fit, and nearly 100 hours of continuous battery life, so you don't need to worry about recharging daily.
+The best wireless headset for PS5 at an upper mid-range price is the Logitech G PRO X 2 LIGHTSPEED Wireless.
+These headphones are an updated version of the Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset with a better build quality that has more range of motion for the ear cups.
+They also have low latency, a comfortable fit, and nearly 100 hours of continuous battery life, so you don't need to worry about recharging too often.
 These headphones also support Bluetooth, so they can pair with your phone or Bluetooth-enabled computer.
-However, unlike the Audeze Maxwell Wireless, they can only connect with one source simultaneously, so you can't hear audio from your console and phone simultaneously.
+However, unlike the Audeze Maxwell Wireless, they can only connect with one source at a time, so you can't hear audio from your console and phone simultaneously.

-They have a detachable boom mic that makes your voice sound clear and understandable, though robotic and bassy.
+They have a detachable boom mic that makes your voice sound clear and understandable, if a bit robotic and bassy.
 Fortunately, it'll prevent your voice from being drowned out by background chit-chat or a passing car.
-You can utilize the feature-packed software to alter and save your EQ settings and use them with your PS5.
+You can use the feature-packed software to alter and save your EQ settings for use with your PS5.
 The SteelSeries Arctis Nova Pro cost around the same and have a mic that makes your voice sound more natural.
 However, it doesn't perform as well in noisy environments, and the headphones aren't quite as comfortable for most people.

 See our review